 Retirement means different things to different people.
 Perhaps you may be transitioning from a full-time career to part-time work.
 Or maybe you have plans to spend more time with family, travel the world, or hit the golf course with more frequency.
 Point is, you need to outline what a happy and fulfilling retirement looks like for you…and everybody is different!

 Hints of Spring are starting to pop up and March Madness is just around the corner and all this can only mean one thing…income tax season is upon us.
-Whether you are receiving a W2 or 1099 or filling out a Schedule C or a Schedule A, there are a flurry of forms that you are receiving, sending, filling out, and signing for the IRS.
+Whether you are receiving a W2 or 1099 or filling out a Schedule C or a Schedule A, there is a flurry of forms that you are receiving, sending, filling out, and signing for the IRS.

 Planning for retirement is like putting together a financial puzzle.
 There are a lot of pieces, considerations and moving parts that you must evaluate.
 At North Main Financial we work with our clients to help them map out their path to retirement based on their goals, needs and wants.
 While it may seem daunting, it’s not impossible.